antonioribeiro/google2fa/readme.md

 ## License

-SDK is licensed under the BSD 3-Clause License - see the `LICENSE` file for details
+Google2FA is licensed under the BSD 3-Clause License - see the `LICENSE` file for details

 ## Contributing